scrtlabs/protocol/docs/source/HowToUseThisDocumentation.rst

 The :doc:`System Design <SystemDesign>` section breaks down the layers of developing on Enigma.

-**Where can I find more information on the protocols architecture?**
+**Where can I find more information on the protocol architecture?**

 - Check out our :doc:`Software Architecture Overview<SoftwareArchitecture>` to see how the pieces fit together.
 - See the :doc:`Network Topology <NetworkTopology>` of this release